Nilon123456789/class-opening-notifier/README.md

 ## Features

 - **Cross-Platform:** Works on Windows, macOS, and Linux.
-- **Audio Alerts:** Uses system text-to-speech to announce open classes.
+- **Audio Alerts:** Uses a provided WAV sound file (or system beeps) to notify you when classes open.
 - **Visual Alerts:** Displays a popup window on top of other applications.
+- **Browser Integration:** Optionally opens the Dossier Étudiant page when classes become available.
+- **Discord Notifications:** Sends alerts to a specified Discord channel via webhook.
+And mentions a specific user if desired.

 ## Prerequisites